Showing posts with label Rant. Show all posts

 are there?"

-Lots of people (read: Businesses,) are looking for good writers, but none of them are willing to pay a writer what they're actually worth because they all think Writing is EASY.
+Lots of people (read: Businesses,) are looking for good writers, but none of them are willing to pay a writer what they're actually worth because they all seem to think Writing is EASY.
 (We all learned it in grammar school so it must be easy, right?)

 For the Dirty Details: How Much Does a Copywriter Actually Make?

-"If you have a degree in English and/or something writing orientated,
+"If you have a degree in English and/or something writing orientated, is it worth it?"

 It's NOT, especially if you plan to write Fiction.

-A degree in English will only teach you how to TEACH English -- not use it, and critique books in ways even the authors don't get.
 Unless you intend to make a living writing essays, teaching school, or as an editor correcting other people's fiction manuscripts, an English degree is a waste of your time and money.

 "What are your thoughts on going to University to learn to Write professionally?"

-If you want a degree Get One.
+If you want a degree, Get One.

 However...!
 Most universities prepare you for Teaching, Research, and Business -- NOT fiction writing.
 Be prepared to spend a lot of money learning a ton of crap you will not only never use, but may possibly Damage the fiction-writing skills you've already developed.

 If you're bound and determined to take classes on writing, go to Fiction Writing Workshops.
-Those are usually hosted by published authors and you'll actually learn things that are useful to your writing like; plotting, character design, pacing, narrative tricks, and the grammar authors use.
+Those are usually hosted by published authors and you'll actually learn things that are useful to your writing like; plotting, character design, pacing, narrative tricks, and the grammar authors actually use.

 For the Dirty Details: The Secret to Proper Paragraphing for Fiction.

-If you want to write professionally then simply WRITE and post where your work can be found.
+If you want to write professionally then simply WRITE then post where your work can be found.
 Hang out where the authors hang out and Pay Attention when they give advice.
-Read as many books on writing as you can get your hands on; but only those written by Published AUTHORS.
-Most importantly, Keep Writing until a publisher spots your work and offers you a contract.

 That's what worked for me.